ROCm/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

      }
    }

-Here we observe a now familiar pattern: - Read a value in from global memory - Have a write hidden behind a conditional that is impossible for the compiler to statically eliminate, but is identically false.
+Here we observe a now familiar pattern:

+- Read a value in from global memory.

+- Have a write hidden behind a conditional that is impossible for the compiler to statically eliminate, but is identically false.
 In this case, our ``main()`` function initializes the data in ``ptr`` to zero.

 Running Omniperf on this kernel yields: